justanotherdot/justanotherdot/site/posts/discovering-problematic-commits-with-git-bisect.md

   - git
 summary: >-
-  Find out how to search through your git history to find first instances of any sort of behavior or characteristics.
-With git and a hacked-together program you can do this quickly and automatically.
+  Find out how to search through your git history to find first instances of any sort of behavior or characteristic with your code using git and a hacked-together program or script.
 ---

 A problem has happened due to some offending code landing on your main,